benkeen/generatedata/plugins/dataTypes/PAN/README.md

 ## PAN Data Type

-This Data Type generates a valid Personal Access Number (PAN) for a variety of credit card types.
-Note: it's a bit of a fussy Data Type to use via the API, because it was designed mostly for the UI.
+This Data Type generates a *valid* Personal Access Number (PAN) for a variety of credit card types.

 - *brand*: the credit card name.
 Options: `mastercard, visa, visaElectron, amex, discover, carteBlanche, dinersClubInt, dinersClubEnRoute, jcb, maestro, solo, switch, laser, rand_card`.
 The last item is special.
-If it's entered, you need to include the *random_card* setting as well: an array of these values to indicate which credit card subset you want to generate from.
+If it's entered, you need to include the *random_card* setting as well. to generate from.
-- *separator*
+- *separator*: defaults to space ` `.
+The separator character
-- *format*
+- *format*: an array of possible formats to output the CC number.
-- *length*
+- *length*: this one's a bit confusing, honestly.
+You need to pass in a list of comma-delimited lengths of possible credit card lengths.
+[But aren't they defined in the format list?]
-- *random_card*
+- *random_card*: an array of credit card names to indicate the subset of credit card types to generate.

 ### Example API Usage

-This generates a number between 1 and 100.
+This generates a Visa number.
 Just POST the following JSON content to:
 `http://[your site]/[generate data folder]/api/v1/data`

 ```javascript